iTwin/itwinjs-core/docs/learning/api-support-policies.md

 ## Package versioning policy

-The individual packages that constitute the iTwin.js libraries use [semantic versioning](https://semver.org/) to convey information about how their public APIs change over time.
+The individual packages that constitute the iTwin.js libraries use [semantic versioning](https://semver.org/) ("semver") to convey information about how their public APIs change over time.

 - Patch releases occur frequently to fix bugs or security issues and have no impact on the public API.
 - Minor releases occur less frequently than patch releases.
 They may introduce new APIs, but never break any existing public APIs.